christianlevesque/RazorForms/Docs/docs/guides/custom-templates.md

 });
 ```

-**NOTE**: `TemplatePath` is part of the `FormComponentOptions` class, which is the base class for every tag helper configuration object.
+**NOTE**: `TemplatePath` is part of the [FormComponentOptions](/docs/api/FormComponentOptions) class, which is the base class for every tag helper configuration object.
 This example works for any RazorForms tag helper, not just `<text-input>`.

 ### Use a custom template for every tag helper that is either validity-aware or validity-unaware

 If you want to fundamentally change the way all tag helpers render, you can!
 All you need to do in that case is change the name of your template file to match the RazorForms template you want to override.

 - If you want to change the rendering of all validity-aware tag helpers (`<text-input>`, `<text-area-input>`, `<select-input>`, `<check-input-group>`, and `<radio-input-group>`), create a new template in your project root at `~/RazorFormsTemplates/Partials/ValidityAwareContent.cshtml`.
-Make sure that its model is of type `RazorForms.Models.ValidityAwareMarkupModel`.
+Make sure that its model is of type [RazorForms.Models.ValidityAwareMarkupModel](/docs/api/ValidityAwareMarkupModel).
 - If you want to change the rendering of all validity-unaware tag helpers (`<check-input>`, `<radio-input>`), create a new template in your project root at `~/RazorFormsTemplates/Partials/Content.cshtml`.
-Make sure that its model is of type `RazorForms.Models.MarkupModel<RazorForms.Options.FormComponentOptions>`.
+Make sure that its model is of type [RazorForms.Models.MarkupModel<RazorForms.Options.FormComponentOptions>](/docs/api/MarkupModel).
 - If you want to change the rendering of all wrappers around `<label>` and `<input>` tags, create a new template in your project root at `~/RazorFormsTemplates/Partials/WrappedContent.cshtml`.
-Make sure that its model is of type `RazorForms.Models.WrappedContentModel`.
+Make sure that its model is of type [RazorForms.Models.WrappedContentModel](/docs/api/WrappedContentModel).